The 7 workout variables for a fat-burning and muscle-build session

-It’s progressive changes to these gym weight training variables each week, and in each of the four blocks of your plan, that makes each session that little bit harder so you keep making progress and get to the finish line looking and feeling better than ever!
+It’s progressive changes to these workout variables that makes each training session that little bit harder.
+Why?
+So you keep making progress and get to the finish line looking and feeling better than ever!

-1: Exercise selection The different lifts you perform in a workout, which determines which muscles you train in that session
+1: Exercise selection The different exercises or lifts you perform in a workout, which determines which muscles you train in that session

-2: Exercise order The order in which you perform the exercises in as workout
+2: Exercise order The order in which you perform the exercises in an workout

 4: Reps The number of times you perform an exercise without stopping for rest

-5: Tempo The speed at which you perform a rep
+5: Tempo The speed at which you perform each rep

-6: Rest The time you have to recover between sets and exercises
+6: Rest The time you have to recover between sets and and between exercises

-7: Weight The amount of resistance you lift for each rep of each set
+7: Weight The amount of resistance you lift for each set

 Find your perfect fat-loss plan!